Whether you’re a seasoned jogger or are taking your first tentative steps towards a 5K, we’ve broken down what to wear running.

 Running in the summer tends to be a balancing act of wearing as little clothing as possible, while steering clear of a wardrobe malfunction or pesky chafing.

-It’s in warmer weather that sweat-wicking fabrics really come into their own.
-Working to draw moisture away from the body, they keep you cool instead of uncomfortably clammy.
-Not forgetting they make light work of sweat patches too.
+It’s in warmer weather that sweat-wicking fabrics really come into their own, keeping you cool instead of uncomfortably clammy.
+They make light work of sweat patches too.

 What to wear running in the winter

 The weather tends to become more unpredictable during the winter months, so even if your app promises glorious sunshine, it’s good to think ahead.

 Layers are key here.
 The one closest to your body should fit nice and snug, trapping heat and keeping your chest warm.

 If you’re worried about catching a chill, add a jacket into the mix.
 A waterproof one with taped seams will prepare you for all eventualities.
 Your hood might not stay up while you're running, but you’ll be grateful for it as you wander back from your cool down.